 Yes.
 With Pioneer DJ’s Rekordbox 6 DJ software, you can integrate your own library via the cloud.
 It uses a combination of Dropbox for the music itself, and Pioneer DJ’s own cloud for the DJ-specific metadata.

 Why can't I record my sets when I play with streaming music?

 It is an annoying fact that as soon as you switch streaming on in your DJ system, the record function will be disabled.
 It’s down to licensing.
 Of course you can still record your sets, but you’ll have to set up another way to do it.

-Can I add cue points, loops and grids to my music, and will they my software/hardware remember them?
+Can I add cue points, loops and grids to my music, and will my software/hardware remember them?

 Yes, as long as you load the same version of the track next time from your streaming service, all that work will be there.

 If you’re a casual DJ, you should use one of the mainstream services, and also use that service in your day-to-day life.
 As us DJs can’t use Apple Music or Spotify, go for Tidal if that’s the one your system supports, consider Deezer too if you’re a VirtualDJ user, and Amazon Music Unlimited for newer Engine DJ gear.

 If you’re an open-format/mobile DJ, Beatsource is a great choice.
 It is in most (probably soon, all) platforms.
 And it has a huge and well-curated selection of commercial music to choose from, plus an offline locker option

 If you’re an electronic/underground DJ, Beatport’s streaming service will be appealing, because it allows you to stream the Beatport catalogue, which is where you probably buy a lot of your music anyway.
 Plus, you get that offline locker too, making that music safe to spin in public without the internet.